vyca2017/content/content/tutorials/clients/build-real-time-chat-with-subscriptions-and-apollo.md

 layout: TUTORIAL
 preview:
 shorttitle: How to Build Real-Time Chat with GraphQL Subscriptions
-description: Build a real-time chat where the users can see the locations of all participants on a map - using GraphQL subscriptions and Apollo
+description: Build a real-time chat where the users can see the locations of all participants on a map - using GraphQL subscriptions and the Apollo client
 tags:
   - subscriptions
   - apollo